python-401d13/python-data-structures-and-algorithms/README.md

 Define a function which takes an array and an element and returns the same array with the element inserted at the middle.

 ## Approach & Efficiency
+The approach was to find the index of the middle of the array, slice the array around the middle index, the concatenate a new array with the new element between the left and right slice of the array.

+## Solution
 ![Solution](/assets/array-shift.png)